Mega-Barrel/Mega-Barrel/README.md

 - 🎓 I'm doing my Bachelor's degree in Information Technology.
 - 🔭 I’m currently learning Data Analytics From Udemy and Coursera.
-- 👨🏻‍💻 Creating My Portfolio website.
+- 👨🏻‍💻 Winner of 3 Hackathons 🏆
-- ⚡ Fun fact: I listen to music a lot and play CSGO 🎮.
+- ⚡ Fun fact: I listen to music a lot, Play Badminton🏸 and play CSGO 🎮.

 **Connect with Me:**